asrith4444/SQSDemoApplication/index.md

 - Amazon AWS Tool kit
 - Java Mail dependency
 - Turn On the less secure access in gmail
+- Change the mailID and password in the details.txt

 ### 1.Eclipse IDE for Java Developers
 Download it from [here](https://www.eclipse.org/downloads/packages/)